-A detailed and specific visual check of the entire Facility, including monitoring wells, will be
+A detailed and specific visual check of the entire Facility, including monitoring wells, will be made on the first working day of each week.
+Records of these inspections will be maintained at the premises.

 The materials and design of the bulk storage tanks are compatible with the products they hold.
 All aboveground tanks, their foundations and supports will be visually inspected daily during routine operations.
 Each aboveground storage tank has visual gauges and its contents are measured daily, and records of contents are kept.
 Also, gaskets, pumps, lines, etc. are inspected daily by personnel and any leakage is reported.
 Additional inspection details for tanks and containers are discussed in the SPCC Plan in Section IV.25.0 and a monthly inspection form is provided in Appendix H.